ggpwnkthx/docker-nufad/README.md

 error("This text will be log for error purposes.")
 ```
 ## core.api
-Arguably this is the heart of NGINX, and even it is design to be modular, allowing for separate routing to different API versions.
+Arguably this is the heart of NUFAD, and even it is design to be modular.
+It it designed to accomodate separate route for different APIs and versions.
 ### v1
-This version is currently the only version available to NUFAD.
-It is accessible via HTTPS only, and from the route "/api/v1".
+This version is the stock API for NUFAD.
+Because of the nature of the POST requests, it is accessible only via HTTPS, and from the route "/api/v1".
 #### Requests
 Only GET and POST requests are supported.
 GET requests will always provide a list of methods and functions that the current sessions is allowed to call.
 POST requests will be parsed and executed if the current session has permission.
 POST requests need to have a BODY that defines an "action".
 The "action" needs to specify the "module" that will be used, a "function" that module provides, and (if required by that function) "arguments" that function may need.